alekszs/shopDemo/README.md

 ## GraphQL

-Provides aditional Schemas and Queries
+Playground provides aditional Schemas and Queries

 Available at `/playground`